nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 ra.Return(words)
 ```

-and by simply changing the False to True, the algorithm is automatically reversed, as the start and end properties reverse, and the numUnits argument on the methods have their sign flipped.
+By simply changing the False to True, the algorithm is automatically reversed, as the start and end properties reverse, and the `numUnits` argument on the methods have their sign flipped.
 As shown above, `start` and `end` properties can be assigned to which moves the endpoint, and they can be moved by a unit with `moveByUnit`.
 They can also be compared with `<`, `<=`, `==`, `>=`, and `>`.
-If you still want the comparison delta (like with `compareEndpoints` the properties also have a `compareWith` method which takes another endpoint and gives back a number less than 0, 0 or greater than 0.
+If you still want the comparison delta (like with `compareEndpoints` the properties also have a `compareWith` method which takes another endpoint and gives back a number less than 0, equal to 0 or greater than 0.

 ### control flow
 The remoteAPI object has methods for control flow that return Python context managers, so that they can be used as `with` statements.

 #### if-else
 To conditionally perform actions, place them in a `with` statement using `ra.ifBlock`.
-`ifblock` takes one argument, which is a remote boolean.
+`ifBlock` takes one argument, which is a remote boolean.
 If this argument is evaluated to True during execution, then the actions within the `with` statement are executed.
 An optional `with` statement using `ra.elseBlock` can directly follow the `ifBlock` `with` statement, and if the condition evaluates to False, then the actions within the `elseBlock` `with` statement will be executed instead.
 ```py